 - 1. Credit hours usable in the planned program must not be older than six calendar years at the time the degree is completed. - 2.
 Complete an Application for Graduation at least two semesters prior to course/program requirement completion. - 3.
 Maintain a cumulative 3.0 grade point average or better in graduate course work with no grade below a "B" in any School Counseling course. - 4.
-Include as a minimum, 24 semester hours of graduate professional courses in Area C. - Except for a maximum of nine semester hours of transfer credit, all credit hours used in completion of the M.Ed. in School Counseling must be earned in residence at Albany State University. - Pass either the Georgia Teacher Certification Test Field in School Counseling or the Praxis Specialty Examination in Counseling and Guidance. - 7.
-Satisfy the Praxis | Examination if pursuing initial certification in the state of Georgia. - 8.
-Satisfy the College of Education's Comprehensive Examination.
+Include as a minimum, 24 semester hours of graduate professional courses in Area C. - 5.
+Except for a maximum of nine semester hours of transfer credit, all credit hours used in completion of the M.Ed. in School Counseling must be earned in residence at Albany State University. - 6.
+Pass either the Georgia Teacher Certification Test Field in School Counseling or the Praxis Specialty Examination in Counseling and Guidance. - 7.
+Satisfy the Praxis I Examination if pursuing initial certification in the state of Georgia. - 8.
+Satisfy the College of Education's Comprehensive Examination. - 9.
+Satisfy the School Counseling Program's Clinical Experience requirement (SECD 5570 and SECD 5571 or SECD 5595) in residence at Albany State University.
+Students may take SECD 5570, after they have taken nine (9) semester hours of school counseling courses.